The Registry is open to parents or caregivers of an individual with a confirmed diagnosis of Angelman syndrome.

 - I understand that the results from future research may not have any direct implications for me or my family.

-- I am happy to consent for my child/ adult with AS to be included in this registry.
+- I am happy to consent to be included in this registry.

 - I confirm I am happy for the specialist in charge of my medical care to be contacted to verify diagnostic information.

-- I confirm that I am happy for my de-identified data to be made available for analysis through the third party platform TranSMART
+- I confirm that I am happy for my de-identified data to be made available for analysis through third party platforms

 - I consent to being contacted to complete additional modules/ for longitudinal follow up.